kien5436/You-Dont-Know-JS/up & going/ch1.md

 The phone store employee must go through a series of steps to complete the checkout as you buy your new phone.

-Similarly, in code we often need to group a series of statements together, which we often call a *block*.
+Similarly, in mã we often need to group a series of statements together, which we often call a *block*.
 In JavaScript, a block is defined by wrapping one or more statements inside a curly-brace pair `{ .. }`.
 Consider:

 ```js
 var amount = 99.99;